mikirosario/libasm/readme.md

 The function is passed a pointer to a pointer to the first member of the list and a pointer to a function that we assume to be ft_strcmp.
-; Next!
-We move the byte we are checking to
-								; rsi, as this is the second argument of
-								; strchr.
-That will be pointed to by the
-								; address we're saving in r14, of course!
-								; We move it into the low byte of rsi, which
-								; is called sil.

 	_ft_list_sort:
 		nullcheck:					; Step one will be to check the passed